A&W Restaurants: Yum! Brands subsidiary

-The Singapore branch was taken over by KUB in September 2001, who also oversaw the restaurants in Malaysia.
-At the time of takeover it had twelve restaurants, but November 2002, the number had dwindled to eight.
-Its restaurants had already downgraded: the Ang Mo Kio restaurant shut down, the Tampines restaurant had refused to repair its air conditioning systems and cable TV was switched off in all outlets.
-Food sales had decreased about 5-12%.
+In September 2001 the Singapore branch was taken over by KUB, who also oversaw the restaurants in Malaysia.
+At the time of takeover, it had twelve restaurants, but by November 2002, the number had dwindled to eight.
+Its restaurants had already been downgraded: the Ang Mo Kio restaurant shut down, the Tampines restaurant refused to repair its air conditioning systems, and cable TV was switched off in all outlets.
+Food sales had decreased by about 5-12%.
+The chain quit the Philippine market in 2004 owing to several factors: lack of interest in its standard fare, lack of interest among locals, expensive cost and a general sense of unfamiliarity with local palates.
+The chain failed to adapt to local tastes and quietly shut down in the summer of 2004.